I think I can. I think I can

 OVER THE SUMMER

 As we transition to the last few weeks of the school year, it is important that parents/guardians review any outstanding school fees prior to the end of the year.
 I appreciate you going through Infinite Campus and administering payments throughout the year.
 Every year that fees are not addressed they can add up to a fee total that can be overbearing.
 By the end of the senior year, the district must close out all fees that are remaining.
-Please review any outstanding fees and make payment by the end of the school year for grades 8-12.
+Please review any outstanding fees and make payment by the end of the school year for grades 8-11.
+Senior parents will receive a personalized communication to close out the year prior to graduation practice.

-Chardon High School can hold transcripts upon graduation to a post secondary institution for non-payment of fees,.
+Chardon High School can hold transcripts upon graduation to a post secondary institution for non-payment of fees, and will begin to do so in the 2021 school year.

 Please review the statement and continue to use Infinite Campus to review and pay fees.
 If you need access to Infinite Campus, please go to the Chardon Schools website under the resources section to learn more about access information to Infinite Campus and paying fees online.